vgkinis/high_accuracy_vaporiser_NBI/Robin_software/Development_notes_robin.md

 Eventually correct after several reads

 The measurements are done using a two second wait bewteen reading and writing this is consistent with results seen with 0.5 second wait time.
 The continous measurements have an additional 2 second wait between them.

+Log 12/06/24

+The voltage reading issue has been resolved, this was a buffer issue which has been resolved by flushing the buffer during continuous readings.
+This solution gives fast and correct readouts for each channel, the only downside is that continuous readings must be stopped to read other values.
+For now this is not an issue as there are limited commands that are not relevant right now.

+The implementation of this can be seen here: